ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 ### Target data center

-Choose an {{site.data.keyword.Bluemix_notm}} data center to deploy the secure private network.
+Choose a {{site.data.keyword.Bluemix_notm}} data center to deploy the secure private network.
 This tutorial assumes that the users account has no infrastructure, specifically no [VLANs](https://console.bluemix.net/docs/infrastructure/vlans/order-vlan.html#order-vlans) deployed in the target data center.

-When infrastructure and VLANs are deleted, it can take up for 5 days for the VLANs to be reclaimed.{tip:}
+When infrastructure and VLANs are deleted, it can take up for 5 days for the VLANs to be reclaimed.
+Any existing user VLANs used for virtual machines may not be accessible to the VRA when it is provisioned. {tip:}

 ## Provision Virtual Router Appliance